-Shining a light on South Africa’s defence industry as an integral asset to the country’s economic growth, and the challenges that hamper its progression
+We shine a light on South Africa’s defence industry with the South African Aerospace and Maritime Defence Industries Association, an integral asset to the country’s economic growth, and explore the challenges that affect its progression.

 In South Africa, the defence industry represents one of the country’s key assets.
 Indeed, the industry stands as one of the largest across the developing world with South Africa’s military institutions officially recognised as a national economic industrial asset.